OnionUI/Onion/website/versioned_docs/version-4.0/Getting Started/Frequently Asked Questions (FAQ).md

 <summary align="right"><i>Click to see answer</i></summary>
 <table><td>

-Any time you add rom files to your SD Card you will need to 'refresh your roms' to rebuild game list cache files:
-* From the `Games` tab in the main menu, press the <kbd>SELECT</kbd> button.
-* This will evoke the 'Refresh All Roms' menu option, press <kbd>A</kbd> to confirm.

-> Please review our [Rom Files](https://github.com/OnionUI/Onion/wiki/Emulators#rom-files) section for some additional guidance and tips.
-> If newly added games are still not appearing, ensure that you have placed them in the [correct rom folders](https://github.com/OnionUI/Onion/wiki/Emulators#rom-folders---quick-reference).
-> Rom folder names for each system must be capitalized and may differ from those on the stock Miyoo SD Card.
+Any time you add more roms you will need to refresh your roms.
+From the `Games` tab, highlight the system and press the <kbd>SELECT</kbd> button to evoke the 'Refresh All Roms' option and press <kbd>A</kbd>.
+If your newly added games are still not appearing, ensure that you have placed your roms in the [correct rom folders](https://github.com/OnionUI/Onion/wiki/Emulators#rom-folders---quick-reference).
+Rom folders for each system must be named in capitals and they will differ from those on the stock Miyoo Mini SD Card.
-> Also review the [Emulators Section](https://github.com/OnionUI/Onion/wiki/Emulators) to ensure you are using supported rom formats, as documented per system.
-> _In the Stock Miyoo OS, rom refreshes are performed by pressing the <kbd>MENU</kbd> button._

 <img src="https://user-images.githubusercontent.com/44569252/189995592-9d9e4702-e237-40a2-a0b7-b5e4578f0d7d.png" />
 </td></table>